travis-ci/docs-travis-ci-com/user/using-debug-vm.md

 This feature is available for private repositories and those public repositories for which the feature is enabled.

+In addition, you need the push access to the repository is required.

 For private repositories, the "Debug build" or "Debug job" button is available on the upper right corner of the build/job page.